Notification of a Data Security Breach

 - A brief description of what the University is doing to investigate the breach, to mitigate harm to individuals, and to protect against further breaches

 - Contact information for further questions and assistance, including a toll-free telephone number, an email address, website address, or postal address as appropriate

 - Determine the manner of notification

 The CISO determines the appropriate manner of notification—whether first-class mail, email, or substitute notice—as required under the law.

 University Information Security reviews and approves all notifications prior to making notification.

 - Determine if other actions are required.

-The VP CIO must determine whether other requirements apply, depending on the nature of the information that is the subject of the breach, as well as the scope of the breach.
-Notifications required by the Minnesota Government Data Practices Act must comply with the provisions of that law.
+The CISO determines whether other requirements apply, depending on the nature of the information that is the subject of the breach, as well as the scope of the breach.
+Notification required by the Minnesota Government Data Practices Act must comply with the provisions of that law.
 Minn.
 Stat. § 13.055, as well as subdivision 2.
+Notification needs to comply with other state and federal laws, contractual and regulatory obligations as applicable.
 Notification regarding protected health information must comply with the notification provisions within HIPAA regulations.
 45 C.F.R.
-Part 164, Subpart D. Additional requirements may include posting on websites, notice to media outlets, and notification to the Secretary of Health.
+Part 164, Subpart D. Additional requirements may include posting on websites, notice to media outlets, and notification to the Secretary of Health and Human Services.